micky-meecky/ChatGPT_QA_record/history/english_sentence_maker_23-04-07-13-22-51.md

 #### [Q2](#question2):   Please give me an example including "ward off","in favor of","merchants","disreputable".
 #### [Q3](#question3):   Please give me an example including "pave the way for", "contribute to","be liable to", "grind out".
 #### [Q4](#question4):   Please give me an example including "charge late fees","loacal rental store","membership card","stay in".
-#### [Q5](#question5):    Please give me an example including "charge late fees","loacal rental store","membership card","stay in".{Story-style.  horror, high-tech}
+#### [Q5](#question5):    Please give me an example including "charge late fees","loacal rental store","membership card","stay in".%Story-style.  horror, high-tech%
-#### [Q6](#question6):   Please give me an example including "charge late fees","loacal rental store","membership card","to order in".{Story-style.  love, romantic}
+#### [Q6](#question6):   Please give me an example including "charge late fees","loacal rental store","membership card","to order in".%Story-style.  love, romantic%
-#### [Q7](#question7):   Please give me an example including "charge late fees","loacal rental store","membership card","to order in"，“mull over”.{Story-style.  adventure, fantacy }
+#### [Q7](#question7):   Please give me an example including "charge late fees","loacal rental store","membership card","to order in"，“mull over”.%Story-style.  adventure, fantacy %
-#### [Q8](#question8):   Please give me an example including "charge late fees","loacal rental store","take-out menus","to order in"，“mull over”.{Story-style.  science fiction , future}
+#### [Q8](#question8):   Please give me an example including "charge late fees","loacal rental store","take-out menus","to order in"，“mull over”.%Story-style.  science fiction , future%
-#### [Q9](#question9):   Please give me an example including "charge late fees","be a crapshoot","take-out menus","to order in"，“mull over”, "with respect to".{Story-style.  science fiction , war}
+#### [Q9](#question9):   Please give me an example including "charge late fees","be a crapshoot","take-out menus","to order in"，“mull over”, "with respect to".%Story-style.  science fiction , war%
-#### [Q10](#question10):   Please give me an example including "charge late fees","be a crapshoot","take-out menus","to order in"，“mull over”, "with respect to".{Story-style.  science fiction , war}
+#### [Q10](#question10):   Please give me an example including "charge late fees","be a crapshoot","take-out menus","to order in"，“mull over”, "with respect to".%Story-style.  science fiction , war%
-#### [Q11](#question11):   Please give me an example including "romantic","Mr.yang"，"be obsessed with", “miss liu”, "with respect to", "underneath the moonlight","fevered feeling","flowers","bashful".{Story-style.  fresh flowers , love story}
+#### [Q11](#question11):   Please give me an example including "romantic","Mr.yang"，"be obsessed with", “miss liu”, "with respect to", "underneath the moonlight","fevered feeling","flowers","bashful".%Story-style.  fresh flowers , love story%
-#### [Q12](#question12):   Please give me an example including "charge late fees","be a crapshoot","take-out menus","to order in"，"mull over" "with respect to"，"sign a slip".{Story-style.  normal life, humor, sarcasm}
+#### [Q12](#question12):   Please give me an example including "charge late fees","be a crapshoot","take-out menus","to order in"，"mull over" "with respect to"，"sign a slip".%Story-style.  normal life, humor, sarcasm%
-#### [Q13](#question13):   Please give me an example including"be a crapshoot","sign a slip","mull over","debit card","up and coming".{Story-style.  finance, economics, politics}
+#### [Q13](#question13):   Please give me an example including"be a crapshoot","sign a slip","mull over","debit card","up and coming".%Story-style.  finance, economics, politics%
-#### [Q14](#question14):   Please give me an example including"be a crapshoot","sign a slip","mull over","debit card","up and coming","veg out","idly","take-out menus".{Story-style.  sports, scandal}
+#### [Q14](#question14):   Please give me an example including"be a crapshoot","sign a slip","mull over","debit card","up and coming","veg out","idly","take-out menus".%Story-style.  sports, scandal%
-#### [Q15](#question15):   Please give me an example including,"sign a slip",,"debit card","veg out","get over a hectic week".{Story-style.  sports, enthusiastic}
+#### [Q15](#question15):   Please give me an example including,"sign a slip",,"debit card","veg out","get over a hectic week".%Story-style.  sports, enthusiastic%
-#### [Q16](#question16):   Please give me an example including,"dedicated to","be commited to", "be intended for", "accessory", "up and coming", "perseverance".{Story-style.  inspirational, perseverance; extra requirement.  more than 70 words}
+#### [Q16](#question16):   Please give me an example including,"dedicated to","be commited to", "be intended for", "accessory", "up and coming", "perseverance".%Story-style.  inspirational, perseverance; extra requirement.  more than 70 words%
-#### [Q17](#question17):   Please give me an example including,"dedicated to",", "up and coming", "foster","music genra","there's no agreed upon".{Story-style.  horror, scary}
+#### [Q17](#question17):   Please give me an example including,"dedicated to",", "up and coming", "foster","music genra","there's no agreed upon".%Story-style.  horror, scary%
-#### [Q18](#question18):   Please give me an example including,"dedicated to",", "up and coming", "such a high premium is placed on".{Story-style.  education, society problems}
+#### [Q18](#question18):   Please give me an example including,"dedicated to",", "up and coming", "such a high premium is placed on".%Story-style.  education, society problems%
-#### [Q19](#question19):   Please give me an example including,"be commited to", "be placed on" which means to emphasize, "such a high premium".{Story-style.  industry, society problems}
+#### [Q19](#question19):   Please give me an example including,"be commited to", "be placed on" which means to emphasize, "such a high premium".%Story-style.  industry, society problems%
-#### [Q20](#question20):   Please give me an example including,"dedicated to","up and coming", "hover around", "be placed on" which means to emphasize, "such a high premium".{Story-style.  school, educations}
+#### [Q20](#question20):   Please give me an example including,"dedicated to","up and coming", "hover around", "be placed on" which means to emphasize, "such a high premium".%Story-style.  school, educations%
-#### [Q21](#question21):   Please give me an example including,"stand in strong contrast to","up and coming", "hover around", "be placed on" which means to emphasize, "such a high premium", "be motivated by desire to".{Story-style.  school, educations}
+#### [Q21](#question21):   Please give me an example including,"stand in strong contrast to","up and coming", "hover around", "be placed on" which means to emphasize, "such a high premium", "be motivated by desire to".%Story-style.  school, educations%
-#### [Q22](#question22):   Please give me an example including,"stand in strong contrast to", "hover around", "be placed on" which means to emphasize, "such a high premium", "be motivated by desire to".{Story-style.  strange, politics}
+#### [Q22](#question22):   Please give me an example including,"stand in strong contrast to", "hover around", "be placed on" which means to emphasize, "such a high premium", "be motivated by desire to".%Story-style.  strange, politics%